 Saavik looked past her and saw him for herself.
 Amazing how the connection was actually visible.

 But they were none of them in private and instead the center of chaos.
 "So!"
 Amanda could talk brightly again as she lovingly told Saavik, "Let's take stock of where we are.
-We've ruined your career and caused an intergalactic incident… twenty minutes?"
+We've ruined your career and caused an intergalactic incident in… twenty minutes?"